ciwen3/Public/python/Prime-Counter/README.md

 I created these programs to test my theory that all prime numbers will have a modulus of 1 or 5 when divided by 6 (except 2 or 3, which are part of the equation).

 ## Prime-Test.py
-  - will check to see if any prime number in the prime_list fit my theory.
+  - will check to see if any prime number in the prime_list fits my theory.

 ## Prime-Counter.py
   - will count out prime numbers. currently limited by the amount of memory on my computer.